AlexBlagescu/Lab-Robotics/InfinityMirror/README.md

 ## Bonus features and demo video

 As a bonus, i decided to add 18 cool effects which makes our clock more intersting.
-[Here](cooming soon) you can find a demo to see how my clock and effects works
+[Here](cooming soon) you can find a demo to see how my clock and effects works.

 ## How to use?